anirudhsatish22/Head-Detection/README.md

     <img src="./examples/sample_detections.jpg" alt="Image showing head detections" height="302" width="404">
 </div>

-By Pablo Medina-Suarez and Manuel J. Marin-Jimenez.
+By Anirudh Satish, an extension of the work done by Pablo Medina-Suarez and Manuel J. Marin-Jimenez.

 This repository contains and showcases a head detector model for people detection in images.
 This model is based on